MicrosoftDocs/security/zero-trust/endpoints.md

 > [!TIP]
 > [Learn about implementing an end-to-end identity Zero strategy](https://aka.ms/ZTIdentity).

 ### II.
-Access is only granted to cloud-managed and compliant endpoints
+Access is only granted to cloud-managed and compliant endpoints and apps

 Once you have identities for all the endpoints accessing corporate resources and before access is granted, you want to ensure that they meet the [minimum security requirements](https://docs.microsoft.com/mem/intune/protect/device-compliance-get-started) set by your organization.